Tuesday, 29 August 2023

 The natural and the Un-Natural, Mumbai

-From the ocean’s perspective, it doesn't matter if few new towers emerge.
-These boxes add little or no iconic value to one of the busiest metropolises on earth.
-The successful long-lasting legacy of this necklace promenade was conceived back in 1915, a brainchild of Sir Phiroze Jamsetjee Jeejeebhoy, who was no urban planner or politician, but a businessman.
-I wonder how he managed to get it done.
-There is a fundamental need for public spaces such as this and less of vertically-stacked square footage.
-But the poor and homeless probably hope for the opposite – roof over their heads, a place to sleep at night.
+The Marine drive was conceived in 1915, a brainchild of Sir Phiroze Jamsetjee Jeejeebhoy, who was no urban planner or politician, but a businessman.
+One wonders how he managed to get through the political system, whilst the best of other public realm ideas remain unrealised.
+There is a fundamental need for more spaces such as this and less of vertically-stacked square footage, however the poor and the homeless are hoping for the opposite – a roof over their heads, a place to sleep at night.

 Gateway for India (left), Mutton Chap Masala, Olympyia(right)